networknt/light-doc/content/en/concern/health.md

 This handler needs to be injected into the handler.yml as a standard path to return something that indicates the server is still alive.
 Currently, it returns "OK"  or {"result": "OK"} only, and in the future, it will be enhanced to add more features.

+When deploying the server to a Kubernetes cluster, there are three possible ways the health check endpoint is invoked:

+1. Kubernetes liveness and readiness probes
+2. Light Control Plane
+3. Third-party monitor tools.

 ### Configuration